 Students will return to their GP Longitudinal Placement practices for a further 5 days during PfP.

 During this placement students will undertake entirely student-led surgeries with GP supervision.
 They will be expected to take a full history and examination before preparing differential diagnoses, a management plan including medication and dosages while outlining appropriate follow up.

 There will be supervised interpretation of results e.g., on docman (the electronic system used for results and clinical letters) with actions discussed and management planned.

 Students will attend practice/team meetings e.g., palliative care, vulnerable children.

 If students express interest in academic General Practice, research or teaching, then some time can be spent within the Academic Department of General Practice at the University of Glasgow.

 COMET – application and selection process

-During Phase 1 (the first half of first year) students will be informed about the COMET programme and invited to contact key staff to express an interest.
-The COMET Lead is Dr Lynsay Crawford - firstname.lastname@example.org.
+During Year 1 students will be informed about the COMET programme and invited to contact key staff to express an interest.
+The COMET Lead is Dr Lynsay Crawford.

-During the second half of Year 1 (Phase 2) students would apply for one of the 30 places on the COMET programme.
+During the first half of Year 2 students would apply for one of the 30 places on the COMET programme.
 Successful applicants would then follow the COMET curriculum, in addition to the core MBChB during years 2-5.

 If a COMET student decides they wish to withdraw from the programme (at any point in the curriculum) they are free to do so.
 Any vacancies created would then be available to students, who have registered their interest in COMET, to apply for a place.